-Through a series of 11 convenings and gatherings, we engaged more than 800 people in live discussions, examining the relationship of culture to themes of identity, meaning, diversity and freedom.
+Through a series of 11 convenings and gatherings throughout 2016-2017, we engaged more than 800 people in live discussions, examining the relationship of culture to themes of identity, meaning, diversity and freedom.
 These events explored topics such as art, identity and movements; the essential role of beauty in society, and diversity in the arts.
 Program participants came from across the U.S., and included cultural leaders, social justice activists and other thought-leaders.
 Some of the convenings were also livestreamed and broadcast to viewers around the world, including to several partner screening sites who hosted their supplementary programming.

 A custom project website functioned as a hub for the Art of Change initiative, hosting original content from the Fellows and events, as well as curated content related to the themes being addressed.
 The site shared both curated and original content, including Fellow interviews, relevant articles and conversations, and video of the various Art of Change events.
 The site is now archived and upcoming announcements will be featured on the Ford Foundation website.